mattyao1984/toy_robot_app/README.md

 ### How can I install? ###

 - git clone repo: https://github.com/mattyao1984/toy_robot_app.git
-- Install Node.js if you don't have it.
+- Install npm if you don't have it.
 Download from here http://nodejs.org/download/
 - Install Grunt.js command line if you don't have it.
-Run 'npm install -g grunt-cli'
+Run 'sudo npm install -g grunt-cli'
-- Run 'npm install'
+- Run 'sudo npm install'
 - Place the folder in a vHost.
 For example MAMP in MacOSX.
 - Open your web browser and enter 'localhost'